CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Last reviewed May 20, 2026
+Last reviewed June 29, 2026

-Ceramic Boost is a water-based spray coating for PPF, glass, wheels, vinyl, and chrome.
-XPEL designed it for their own film lineup, naming XPEL Fusion Plus as the intended pairing — no independent installer data confirming clean bonding on LLumar, SunTek, or Avery Dennison has been found.
+Ceramic Boost is a water-based spray topcoat for PPF, glass, wheels, vinyl, and chrome.
+XPEL designed it specifically for their own film lineup, naming XPEL Fusion Plus as the intended pairing; no independent installer data on LLumar, SunTek, or Avery Dennison has been found.
 Application is spray-and-wipe: mist onto a cool, clean, dry panel out of direct sunlight and buff immediately.
 No durability figure is stated on the product.
-Community reviews confirm strong initial hydrophobics (639 ratings), but PPF-specific long-term follow-up has not been found.
+Community reviews confirm strong initial hydrophobics but PPF-specific long-term follow-up has not been found.
+The near-zero flash window requires working one small section at a time.

 The manufacturer explicitly states it is 'specifically formulated to work with XPEL's range of additional car paint protection films and coatings, such as XPEL Fusion Plus.'
 This confirms compatibility with XPEL's own film lineup.
 No independent installer or community data confirming compatibility on LLumar, SunTek, or Avery Dennison has been found as of 2026-05-19.
 For non-XPEL film brands, apply to a small test panel first and confirm with your installer.

-The back-of-bottle directions state to 'wipe immediately before it dries' — meaning flash time is near zero by design.
+The back-of-bottle directions state to 'wipe immediately before it dries,' meaning flash time is near zero by design.
 This is a spray-and-wipe format rather than a traditional wipe-on, buff-off ceramic coating.
 The near-zero flash window means you need to work in very small sections and buff immediately after application.
-It is less forgiving than coatings with a 2–5 minute flash window.
+It is less forgiving than coatings with a 2-5 minute flash window.

-No durability figure is stated on the bottle or in the Amazon listing.
+No durability figure is stated on the bottle or in the product listing.
 No independent community data confirming hydrophobic durability specifically on PPF at 6+ months has been found.
 The spray-and-wipe format is typically associated with weeks-to-months durability rather than multi-year ceramic coating durability.
 Community reviews reference use on PPF but without long-term film-specific follow-up.

-The Amazon listing compatibility infographic shows vinyl as a supported surface.
+The product listing compatibility infographic shows vinyl as a supported surface.
 However, no independent community data confirming vinyl wrap durability or bonding from non-sponsored testers has been found.
 The product is primarily positioned for PPF film.
 Confirm with your vinyl installer before applying.

 No. SDS §12.5 confirms all ingredients are negative for fluorinated greenhouse gas classification.
 The formula is water-based with no fluorinated ingredients.